lemon65/Iron_Encryption_Method/README.md

    * Key-Based-Symmetric Encryption.
    * Takes Text Files and Strings.
    * Easy to import and use.
+   * Reverses each data block for better encryption.
+   * Able to Encrypt and Decrypt 21752 Lines, in under 3-Seconds.

 ## Installation:
    * Git Clone https://github.com/lemon65/Iron_Encryption_Method